BradleyMatera/Star-Wars-Themed-React-App/README.md

 # > ⚠️ **DISCLAIMER:** This project is a work in progress.
-The installation commands and setup process may change as development continues
+The installation commands and setup process may change as development continues.
+Please use the commands provided below as a template rather than following them word for word.
+Adjust as necessary for your specific environment and project state as well as the installation directory paths and version and branch names

 > 📝 **Note:** Make sure you have Node.js (version 14 or later) and npm installed on your machine before starting the setup process.